Skip to main content

 Model suffix: :reasoning-exclude

-Enable reasoning exclusion without modifying the request body by appending :reasoning-exclude to the model string.
+You can toggle the filter without altering your JSON body by appending :reasoning-exclude to the model name.

-• Only :reasoning-exclude is stripped before provider routing; all other suffixes remain active
+• Only the :reasoning-exclude suffix is stripped before the request is routed; other suffixes remain active

 {